A Hierarchical Conditional Random Field-based Attention Mechanism Approach for Gastric Histopathology Image Classification: Method

-The pixel-unary potential $\varphi_{i}(x_{i};\textbf{Y};w_{V})$ in Eq.~\eqref{equ:1} is related to the probability weights $w_{V}$ of a label $x_{i}$, taking a value $c\in\mathbb L$ given the observation data $Y$ by Eq.~\eqref{equ:5}.
+The pixel-unary potential $\varphi_{i}(x_{i};\textbf{Y};w_{V})$ in Eq.~\ref{equ:1} is related to the probability weights $w_{V}$ of a label $x_{i}$, taking a value $c\in\mathbb L$ given the observation data $Y$ by Eq.~\ref{equ:5}.

 where the image content is characterized by site-wise feature vector $f_{i}(Y)$, which may be determined by all the observation data $Y$~\cite{Kumar-2006-DRF}.
-The probability maps $p(x_{i}=c|f_{i}(Y)$ at the last convolution layer of the U-Net serves as the feature maps, and the $256 \times 256 \times 2$-dimensional pixel-level feature $f_{i}(Y)$ obtains.
-So, the pixel-unary potential is updated to Eq.~\eqref{equ:6}.
+The probability maps $p(x_{i}=c|f_{i}(Y))$ at the last convolution layer of the U-Net serves as the feature maps, and the $256 \times 256 \times 2$-dimensional pixel-level feature $f_{i}(Y)$ obtains.